eadewever/AntimicrobialResistance_ZincOxide/README.md

 - Column 5 = Agar = to distinguish isolates collected on Unselective or Selective agar,
 - Column 6 = Pick = individual number of the isolate within each sample (e.g. P1, P2, etc in our case),

-- Columns 7 to 20 = AST values (inhibition zone diameter in millimeters), one column per antibiotic
+- Columns 7 to 20 = AST values (inhibition zone diameter in millimeters), one column per antibiotic,

 Note: in the scripts, the antibiotics are in the following order (unless otherwise specified): Tetracycline (TET), Ampicillin (AMP), Amoxicillin_Clavulanate (AMC), Apramycin (APR), Gentamicin (GEN), Streptomycin (STR), Spectinomycin (SPE), Sulfamethoxazole_Trimethoprim (SUT), Florfenicol (FLO), Chloramphenicol (CHL), Ceftiofur (CFT), Cefotaxime (CTX), Enrofloxacin (ENR), Ciprofloxacin (CIP)

-- Columns 21 to 23 = results of toxins PCR analysis (Yes if toxin detected by PCR, No otherwise) (e.g. STa, LTa, Stx2e)
+- Columns 21 to 23 = results of toxins PCR analysis (Yes if toxin detected by PCR, No otherwise) (e.g. STa, LTa, Stx2e),
-- Columns 24 to 29 = results of fimbriae PCR analysis (Yes if fimbriae detected by PCR, No otherwise) (e.g. F5, F41, F4, F6, F18, and F17)
+- Columns 24 to 29 = results of fimbriae PCR analysis (Yes if fimbriae detected by PCR, No otherwise) (e.g. F5, F41, F4, F6, F18, and F17).

 ## Scripts (Rstudio)
-- <code>1_AST_CombinedHistogramsATB.R</code>: displaying the distribution of the isolates based on their Antimicrobial Susceptibility values (i.e. zone diameter in millimeters)
+- <code>1_AST_CombinedHistogramsATB.R</code>: displaying the distribution of the isolates based on their Antimicrobial Susceptibility values (i.e. zone diameter in millimeters),
-- <code>2_AST_Pheatmap4</code>: displaying the phenotypic resistance profiles of the isolates using heatmaps
+- <code>2_AST_Pheatmap4</code>: displaying the phenotypic resistance profiles of the isolates using heatmaps,
-- <code>3_AST_R%ComparisonPerVisit</code>: comparing the resistance profiles in the pre- vs post-withdrawal groups
+- <code>3_AST_R%ComparisonPerVisit</code>: comparing the resistance profiles in the pre- vs post-withdrawal groups,
-- <code>4_AST_MDRComparisonPerVisit_PatternsAsso</code>: comparing multi-drug resistance prevalence in the pre- vs post-withdrawal groups
+- <code>4_AST_MDRComparisonPerVisit_PatternsAsso</code>: comparing multi-drug resistance prevalence in the pre- vs post-withdrawal groups,
-- <code>5_Fimbriae analysis</code>: comparing the fimbriae expressed in the pre- vs post-withdrawal groups
+- <code>5_Fimbriae analysis</code>: comparing the fimbriae expressed in the pre- vs post-withdrawal groups,
-- <code>6_Additional_picks_heatmaps</code>: displaying the phenotypic resistance profiles of the isolates using heatmaps (additional isolates not considered in the main analysis)
+- <code>6_Additional_picks_heatmaps</code>: displaying the phenotypic resistance profiles of the isolates using heatmaps (i.e. heatmaps for additional isolates not considered in the main analysis).

 ## References